solarseller.com alternative energy by John Drake Services, Inc. | home

 radios were the hot ticket.

-A number of companies, like GE and Radio Shack, had
+A number of companies, like GE and Radio Shack, have

 These set-ups consisted of a hand-held CB radio, a power